top of page

 Today, I want to revisit a familiar topic – accountability.
 As risk managers, we often find ourselves in a quandary about how to ensure the strategies we propose are actually put into practice, especially when there's a lack of accountability.
 After all, without consequences, it's easy for initiatives to fall by the wayside.
 Accountability can mean different things, but it often comes up when it seems like others aren't meeting their responsibilities.

 All too often, I hear about organizations where the strategic plan and financial insights are kept at the top, leaving everyone else questioning their role and its significance.
-This is similar to what we encounter in risk management.
+This is similar to what we encounter as risk managers.
 If people don't understand the 'why' behind their actions or the importance of what they do (or don't do), how can we expect them to care?
-The key is to build a culture that sees the value in risk management and views our field as a strategic asset.
+The key is to build a culture that sees the value in managing risk and views our field as a strategic asset.

-So, my challenge to you today – whether you're in risk management or another field – is to strike up a conversation with a colleague.
+So, my challenge to you today, no matter what field you’re in, is to strike up a conversation with a colleague.
 Ask them if they truly grasp what you do, how it relates to their work, and the value it adds.
 Get that elevator pitch polished and report back on how it goes.

-Start those conversations and build a culture where buy-in drives the actions!
+Start those conversations as part of your organizational change management effort, and build a culture where buy-in drives the actions!

 Comments